 We encourage creative thinking and seek different opinions.
 We are open-minded, diverse, optimistic and flexible.
 We are gracious in our candor and honesty.
 We are loyal, helpful and respectful to all.
 We strive to be recognized as a positive influence and a source of pride.

 You can email any of the mentors, or just stop in.
 We rely heavily on volunteers to bring supplies like food and drinks, run errands, organize transportation, and search for sponsors.
 Any help is greatly appreciated.
 You could also contact us via the "Contact" link on this website.

 Any high school students in the area.
 8th graders can also join but cannot drive the robot during competitions.
 Any age can come and visit!

 What does A.L.A.R.M. stand for?

-ALARM stands for “A lot of Awesome Robot Makers” and we are team number 2079
+ALARM stands for “A Lot of Awesome Robot Makers” and we are FIRST Robotics Competition (FRC) Team Number 2079.

 What is the mission?

 We celebrate teamwork, creativity, hard work, and gracious professionalism; To provide real world hands on experience in design , engineering, communication, strategy and business in a supportive community of parents, mentors, and technology professionals.